 A Cry for Freedom

-18/11/2009 at 23:20 | In General | Leave a CommentTags: Birds and Freedom
+18/11/2009 at 23:20 | Posted in General | Leave a comment

 A couple of years ago, I was driving with my daughter to Tauchera and Al Marej area just to wonder in the countryside and take some pictures.
 I was driving on the coastal road when, looking in the back mirror, I noticed something lying in the middle of the road that looked vaguely like a small animal or a bird.
 I stopped and drove in reverse until I arrived where it was.
 Eventually, it was a bird, a migrating one I guessed, hit by a car in its wing and it couldn’t fly anymore.
 My daughter wanted to take it home and try to treat it until it gets well, so we put it in the car and drove on.